Dissecting van der Waals interactions with Density Functional Theory -- Wannier-basis approach: Results and Discussions

 Experimental results measuring interlayer interaction energies in graphite are also available.
 One distinguishes between interlayer binding energy \cite{Benedict1998, Liu2012, Rokni2020, Tang2022} and exfoliation energy (required to remove one layer from the 3D graphite) \cite{Girifalco1956, Zacharia2004}.
-The resported measurements for the interlayer binding energy with their equilibrium separations also show significant discrepancies between each other, as given in Fig. \ref{fig:2}b.
+The reported measurements for the interlayer binding energy with their equilibrium separations also show significant discrepancies between each other, as given in Fig. \ref{fig:3}b.
 The different techniques used to find $E_{b0}$ and $c_0$ apparently show wide range in values, similar to the computations.
 Benedict et al. \cite{Benedict1998} extrapolated the binding energy of graphite to $-35 (+15, -10)$ meV/atom based on collapsed carbon nanotube measurements.
 Liu et al. measured binding energy for highly oriented pyrolytic graphite to be $31 \pm 2$ meV/atom \cite{Liu2012}.
 More recently, Rokni et. al reported $ -54 \pm 4$ and $-59 \pm 2$ meV/atom values based on an atomic force microscopy technique \cite{Rokni2020}.
 Tang et. al estimated the binding strength of graphite to be $-53$ meV/atom based on atomic force microscopy \cite{Tang2022}.
+Furthermore, the graphite binding energy computed via QMC simulations is $-56$ meV/atom \cite{Spanu2009}, while recent RPA calculations give $-49$ meV/atom \cite{Leconte2017}.
 Our \texttt{vdW-WanMBD} with $\gamma = 1$ and $\gamma = 1.31$ yield results that are in very close agreement with the experiments in Ref. \citenum{Benedict1998} and Ref. \citenum{Liu2012}, respectively.
 On the other hand, vdW-DF3-opt1 agrees very well with the data from Refs. \citenum{Rokni2020, Tang2022} (green and pink points), while vdW-rev-DF2 is in agreement with Ref. \citenum{Rokni2020} (purple point).
-Fig. \ref{fig:2}b further shows that vdW-opt86 and vdW-opt88 methods yield $E_{b0}$ that is $10$ meV/atom smaller than the largest experimental value $E_{b0} = -59$ meV/atom in Ref. \citenum{Rokni2020}.
+Fig. \ref{fig:3}b further shows that vdW-opt86 and vdW-opt88 methods yield $E_{b0}$ that is $10$ meV/atom smaller than the largest experimental value $E_{b0} = -59$ meV/atom in Ref. \citenum{Rokni2020}.
 Also, DFT-D3(0), vdW-DF and vdW-DF2 tend to give larger equilibrium distances $c_0 = (6.96, 7.09)$ \AA \text{ }compared to the experimentally reported in Ref. \citenum{Bosak2007}.